1651 Coyote Point Drive

 Classes: Kids from pre-K to 8th grade can take classes that teach them about animals, insects, and the environment.
 Take a class at the museum or have them come to you!
 See the website for extensive information on their education programs.

 Camps: Each summer, CuriOdyssey offers a fun-filled, interactive day camp program.
 This progressive program is divided into five distinct camps to provide age-appropriate activities and creative, hands-on learning experiences.
 The camps are open to children with special needs.
 Trained professional educators, camp staff, and dedicated young volunteers create memorable experiences for campers, inspiring a life-long respect for the natural world.
 The location is natural, picturesque, and safe for your children.
+Two sleepover sessions, one to Lake Tahoe, and one to Crater Lake and the Cascades are offered to campers in grades 6 to 8.
+You must be a member to sign up for any camp.

 2013 Winter Break Camp: